MattEding/matteding.github.io/_posts/__04-23-19-sparse-matrices.md

 Out[37]: True
 ```

-Be careful of potential problems using the methods inherited from `dict`; they don't always behave.
+Note: Be careful of potential problems using the methods inherited from `dict`; they don't always behave.

 ```python
 In []: out_of_bounds = (999, 999)